 Online shopping with sites like Amazon and Etsy is cheap and easy.
 And you can find exactly the item (book) you want with no fuss and no browsing.
 Digital marketplaces expand an author’s range by opening up most of the world as potential readers.

 Add to the online marketplace print-on-demand, which pairs with digital retail perfectly.
 Today authors can publish with very little (if any) initial investment.
 They can see their book listed alongside widely read and well-known authors on the web.
 And they can engage in online marketing campaigns to drive readers to their book with far less effort than in years past.

 Sure, the Internet marketplace is flooded with products.
-Amazon alone boasts over 32 Million titles on their bookstore.
+Amazon alone boasts over 32 Million titles in its bookstore.
 That is a staggering number of books!
-All easily searchable, most of them tagged wisely and appearing in genre-specific categories.
+All are easily searchable, and most of them are tagged wisely and appear in genre-specific categories.
 It’s a great system for an author because they can market and sell from their home computer.
 No need to fill their garage with boxes of books.
 No hefty initial investments.
 And no more tedious packing and shipping of individual books.